DrewNaylor/MadMilkman.Ini/README.md

+> Note: This fork ports MadMilkman.Ini to .NET Standard 2.0.
+Documentation may take a bit to update to reflect this.

+Original readme:
 # ![MadMilkman.Ini component's icon](../master/MadMilkman.Ini/Properties/MadMilkman.Ini.png) MadMilkman.Ini
 **MadMilkman.Ini** is a .NET component which simplifies processing of INI files and requires only a minimum **.NET Framework version 2.0**.
 It is 100% managed code (C#), **compatible with Mono framework**, which provides an easy to use programming interface.